greenya/irrlichtlime/README.md

 Directory | Description
 --- | ---
 `bin` | This is the output directory.
 When you compile Lime and its examples, it fills with binaries.
 `examples` | Directory with examples of usage.
-The examples starting strait with a number are ports from real Irrlicht Engine SDK examples written on C++.
+The examples starting straight with a number are ports from real Irrlicht Engine SDK examples written on C++.
 Other ones (starting with `L`) are Lime examples.
 `irrlicht` | Contains Irrlicht Engine SDK used for compiling Lime.
 It has `README.md` file describing which exact version of the Irrlicht Engine SDK is used.
 Sub folders stores necessary files: `lib`, `include` and `dll`.
 `media` | Media resources for the examples.
 `source` | Source code of the Irrlicht Lime.